anluh/uaog/README.md

-# docker-compose-laravel
+# Ukraine Assembly Of God
 A pretty simplified docker-compose workflow that sets up a LEMP network of containers for local Laravel development.
 You can view the full article that inspired this repo [here](https://medium.com/@aschmelyun).

 ## Usage

-To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

-Add your entire Laravel project to the `src` folder, then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.
-Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see your Laravel app running as intended.

-**New:** Three new containers have been added that handle Composer, NPM, and Artisan commands without having to have these platforms installed on your local computer.
-Use the following command templates from your project root, modifiying them to fit your particular use case:

-- `docker-compose run --rm composer update`
+- `docker-compose run --rm composer ...` - to run `composer` commands
-- `docker-compose run --rm npm run dev`
+- `docker-compose run --rm npm run ...` - to run `npm` commands
-- `docker-compose run --rm artisan migrate`
+- `docker-compose run --rm artisan ...`  - to run `artisan` commands

 Containers created and their ports (if used) are as follows: